Marshfield station: Station details

 The station was located at 416 South Marshfield Avenue in the Near West Side neighborhood of Chicago.
 The Metropolitan boasted of providing water closets, water fountains, newsstands, and waiting rooms at its stations, which also included racks for bicycles, staff to announce those in waiting rooms of approaching trains, and space for baby carriages.
-Unlike elsewhere on the "L", the Metropolitan's station houses had central heating and basements.
+Unlike elsewhere on the "L", the Metropolitan's station houses, located at street level, had central heating and basements.

 Marshfield had two island platforms, one each between an inner and outer track; after the AE&C began service, an additional side platform was constructed on the northern Garfield Park track west of the junction.
 A pedestrian bridge linked both "L" platforms and the interurban platform.
 East of the station, the tracks crossed over and became two bidirectional pairs rather than two pairs in the same direction.
 Trains bound for or coming from Logan Square and Humboldt Park used the northern tracks and island platform, while trains bound for or coming from Garfield Park and Douglas Park used the southern tracks and platform.
 Three switches existed at this interlocking, all of which were hand-thrown.
 The junction's switches and signals were constructed by the Paige Iron Works of Chicago.
 The tower for the junction was located on the southern platform.
 West of Marshfield, another junction involved the Douglas Park branch diverging from the Garfield Park tracks.
 This divergence, combined with the crossover, has led to descriptions of the junction as "actually consist[ing] of two junctions".

 Operations

 As originally opened, the Metropolitan's trains ran every six minutes between 6 a.m. and 6:30 p.m., and every ten minutes during the night, on the main line and Northwest branch; the average speed was 16 mph.
-By 1898, this schedule was updated so that trains ran at 30-minute intervals on each branch, or 7.5 minutes on the main line, during night hours.
-Trains running the Westchester branch, which was a western extension of the Garfield Park branch opened in 1926, did not stop at Marshfield, instead running express from Canal on the main line to Laramie on the Garfield Park branch.
+By 1898, the night hours were updated so that trains ran at 30-minute intervals on each branch, or 7.5 minutes on the main line.
+Trains running on the Westchester branch, which was a western extension of the Garfield Park branch opened in 1926, did not stop at Marshfield, instead running express from Canal on the main line to Laramie on the Garfield Park branch.

 The CA&E stopped at Marshfield to board westbound passengers and alight eastbound passengers; lest it compete with the "L" directly, patrons were not allowed to board eastbound trains at Marshfield, nor were westbound passengers allowed to alight at stations within the "L"'s area of service.
 As early as 1934, several morning rush hour CA&E trains a day stopped at Laflin instead of Marshfield to discharge eastbound passengers.
 By 1950, such trains, now the majority of morning rush hour trains, instead used Ogden for eastbound alightment, although the remainder of CA&E trains continued eastbound alightment at Marshfield.
-CA&E trains were limited to 45 mph on "L" tracks.
-At the crossover east of Marshfield, CA&E trains were usually given priority over slower "L" trains.
+CA&E trains were limited to 45 mph on "L" tracks, but were given priority over slower "L" train at the crossover east of Marshfield.